osgi/osgi.enroute.site/CONTRIBUTING.md

 Then go to [http://localhost:4000](http://localhost:4000).
 The pages are automatically updated when you edit a markdown file, though you do have to refresh the browser to see these changes.
 Eclipse later revisions have a decent markdown editor build in.

+#### Fix Problems with Jekyll on Linux

+If, after running `bundle exec jekyll build`, you get an error like the following, you need to install the `ruby-dev` package, e.g., with `apt-get install ruby-dev`.

+	ERROR:  Error installing jekyll:
+		ERROR: Failed to build gem native extension.

+		current directory: /var/lib/gems/2.3.0/gems/ffi-1.9.18/ext/ffi_c
+	/usr/bin/ruby2.3 -r ./siteconf20171117-322-1cr2dl9.rb extconf.rb
+	mkmf.rb can't find header files for ruby at /usr/lib/ruby/include/ruby.h

+	extconf failed, exit code 1

+Installing the `ruby-dev` package makes the required header files available so the error does not occur.

 #### Fix Problems with Jekyll on Windows

 There are several errors that might occur when you are trying to run Jekyll on Windows.
 Usually all of them are documented somewhere in the web, but we've gathered the most common ones and their solutions: